prinzstani/CookieBot/README.md

 ## Beta Version

 You can also try the beta version.
 No guarantees whatsoever.
 Copy this code and save it as a bookmark.
 Paste it in the URL section.
 To activate, click the bookmark when the Cookie Clicker game is open.
+Currently, the beta is providing more functionality related to gardens.

 ```javascript
 javascript: (function () {